I am sure you will agree, leg locks are a dangerous technique that can end fights in seconds.

 This video shows the Gracie brothers once again.
 They are very very good instructors and break down this technique very well.

-The last leg lock I suggest for self defence is the straight kneebar, this move destroys the knee joint and is very dangerous.
-Again there are a lot of entruies into the knee bar but you need to understand how to apply the lock.
+The last leg lock I suggest for self-defence is the straight kneebar, this move destroys the knee joint and is very dangerous.
+Again there are a lot of entries into the kneebar but you need to understand how to apply the lock.

 - If you fall to the ground try and get up before your opponent